VK Partizan: Creation of a championship team

-The first European title and dominance in the 1960s
+First European title and dominance in the 1960s

 The final of the first European Cup in 1964 was held in Zagreb.
 In the decisive game for the title of European champion, Partizan defeated the representative of the Soviet Union - WPC Dynamo Moscow, with a score of 4-3.
 The first scorer of the tournament was Partizan center Mirko Sandić.
 Ozren Bonačić, the former captain of HAVK Mladost, the best water polo player in Yugoslavia at the time, played for Partizan in the first tournament of the European Cup as a reinforcement.
 Bonačić was declared the best player of the tournament.
 The following year, 1965, the final tournament of the European Cup was played in Italy.
 Partizan failed to defend the title of European champion, it was defeated in the final match by the host Pro Recco, with a score of 1-0.

 The very next year, in 1966, Partizan managed to return the trophy of the European champion to its display case.
 Instead of the final tournament, an elimination system was played.
 Partizan knocked out the reigning champion Pro Recco in the semi-finals.
 As hosts, Pro Recco won the first game with a score of 4-1.
 Back then, few believed that Partizan could compensate for this high advantage of the Italians.
 However, in the second game in Yugoslavia, Partizan won 5-1 and qualified for the final.
 Carried by the frenetic support of the audience, Partizan's players played as if in a trance, many of them played the game of their lives that evening, and the hero, according to everyone, was the legendary goalkeeper Gale Muškatirović, who was practically invincible.
 In that match, Partizan's goalkeeper made an incredible 17 successful saves with only one conceded goal.
 In the final, Partizan beat SG Dynamo Magdeburg 5-3, so the 4-3 defeat in Germany was enough for Partizan to become the European champion.
 In 1967, Partizan continued its dominance in European water polo.
 The third title of the champion of Europe was won, with a victory over Pro Recco, with a score of 4-3.
 The final was played on a neutral ground in Geneva.

-By the end of the sixth decade of the 20th century, Partizan managed to win five titles of the champions of Yugoslavia in very strong competition, which was represented, first of all, by HAVK Mladost from Zagreb and PVK Jadran from Herceg Novi.
-Boris Čukvas and Gale Muškatirović are ending their careers, and a new generation of aces is growing up in Partizan, who will rule water polo in the 1970s.
-Siniša Belamarić arrives from VK Šibenik, Duško Antunović from Korčula, Uroš Maravić from VK Jadran Split and Dejan Dabović from PVK Jadran.
-They are the heroes of the next story, the story of the merry seventies.
+By the end of the 1960s, Partizan had won five Yugoslav championship titles, competing primarily with HAVK Mladost of Zagreb and PVK Jadran of Herceg Novi, Following the retirements of Boris Čukvas and Gale Muškatirović, the club added several players who became prominent during 1970s, including Siniša Belamarić from VK Šibenik, Duško Antunović from Korčula, Uroš Maravić from VK Jadran Split and Dejan Dabović from PVK Jadran.